techfromsage/talis-cdk8s-constructs/README.md

 - `npm run lint` will check code quality and style guidelines (using ESlint and Prettier)
 - `npm run format` will format the code (using Prettier)
 - `npm run test` run tests
-- `npm run test -- --updateSnapshot` update the test snapshots
+- `npm run test -- --update` update the test snapshots
+- `npm run coverage` run tests and calculate coverage